Brennan Boesch: 2010

 The Tigers called up Boesch from the Toledo Mud Hens to replace the injured Carlos Guillén on April 23, 2010.
 Boesch made his major league debut the same day in a game against the Texas Rangers.
-Boesch hit a double off the left-field wall on the first pitch in his first major league at-bat.

-Boesch hit his first major league home run—a grand slam off Los Angeles Angels pitcher Joel Piñeiro—on April 30.
-Coming in the same inning as Scott Sizemore's first career home run, it was the first time two Tigers had hit their first career home runs in the same inning since Pop Dillon and Kid Elberfeld did it in 1901.
+Boesch hit his first major league home run off Los Angeles Angels pitcher Joel Piñeiro on April 30th.
+Coming in the same inning as Scott Sizemore's first career home run, it was the first time two Tigers had hit their first career home runs in the same inning since Pop Dillon and Kid Elberfeld in 1901.

 Boesch was named the American League Rookie of the Month for May and June 2010 and Tigers Player of the Month in June.
-In his rookie season Boesch topped all American League rookies with 14 home runs and 67 RBIs.
+In his rookie season Boesch posted 14 home runs and 67 RBIs.
 He finished fifth in the AL Rookie of the Year voting.

 2011

-After placing fifth in American League Rookie of the Year voting, Boesch's 2011 campaign began with him earning a starting position in the Tigers outfield.
-He started the season strong, leading the American League in June with 41 hits and a .380 batting average, but after establishing career bests with 75 runs scored, 121 hits, 16 home runs, and a .283 batting average, Boesch's season ended when he suffered a torn ligament in his hand in early August.
-It was the first time in his baseball career that Brennan had been sidelined by a serious injury.
+Boesch appeared in 115 games but after establishing career bests of 75 runs scored, 121 hits, 16 home runs, and a .283 batting average, Boesch's season ended when he suffered a torn ligament in his hand in early August.

 2012

-His 2011–12 off-season focused on a long post-surgery rehabilitation, and Boesch started the 2012 season slowly.
+After post-surgery rehabilitation, Boesch started the 2012 season slowly.
 He had his best month in July, when he hit .295, with 4 home runs and 17 RBIs.
-But after July, with his playing time reduced, Boesch completed his season with a .240 batting average, 12 home runs and 54 RBIs.
-Against the Chicago White Sox, in two key games during the pennant race, Boesch hit two game-winning home runs off Sox lefty Chris Sale, the only home runs Sale gave up all year to a left-handed batter.
+But after July, his playing time was reduced and Boesch completed his season with a .240 batting average, 12 home runs and 54 RBIs over 132 game appearances.

-Eligible for arbitration after three years of MLB service, the Tigers, in January 2013, signed Boesch to a one-year, $2.3 million contract for the 2013 season, but the Tigers also signed free agent All-Star outfielder Torii Hunter.
+Eligible for arbitration after three years of MLB service, the Tigers, in January 2013, signed Boesch to a one-year, $2.3 million contract for the 2013 season, but the Tigers also signed free agent All-Star outfielder Torii Hunter, who would quickly replace Boesch.

-New York Yankees

 2013

-With Hunter lodged in right field, the Tigers released Boesch on March 13, 2013.
-The very next day the New York Yankees offered Boesch a Major League contract.
-In 23 games with the Yankees, Boesch hit .275 with 3 homeruns, and posted career highs with a slugging percentage of .529 and OPS of .831.
-On two different occasions, May 8 versus the Colorado Rockies and May 25 versus the Tampa Bay Rays, Boesch delivered clutch game winning hits in the ninth inning.
+The Tigers released Boesch on March 13, 2013 in the middle of spring training.